sandipb/firefox-releases/README.md

 # firefox-releases

-Generate list of firefox releases
+This code generates a list of latest firefox releases and provides a feed for the same.